DSLs-for-HPC/DSLs-for-HPC.github.io/_tabs/policies.md

 ## Statement on the use of Generative AI

 This is a graduate-level course designed to prepare you for the rigors of academia and the workforce.
 I want students to feel free to use any tools at their disposal, as if they were submitting to a journal, following [SIGPLAN disclosure requirements for generative AI](https://www.acm.org/publications/policies/new-acm-policy-on-authorship).
 I have the following cautions:
-- Computer science is a competitive field, in both academia and industry.
-Every person in the field has the same access to AI tools, including those who have not taken this course.
-Ask yourself whether your use of generative AI in this course helps you to develop a competitive edge.
+- Computer science is a competitive field, and everyone in the workforce has the same access to AI tools, including those who have not taken this course.
+Ask yourself whether your use of generative AI helps you develop an edge.
-- This is a graduate-level course designed to prepare you for the rigors of academia, and you will be judged as if you are submitting your final project to a top conference.
+- You will be graded on what you submit.
 I am a harsh reviewer.
-Ask yourself if you trust the generative AI with the critical sections of your report.
+Ask yourself if you trust generative AI with the critical sections of your report.
-- The out of state undergraduate tuition for Georgia tech is $56,302 per year.
-Assuming 8 classes per year, ask yourself if you want to pay $7037.75 for generative AI to think for you.
+- Georgia Tech tuition is $56,302 per year.
+Ask yourself how much you want to pay for generative AI to think for you.

-## Accommodations for Individuals with Disabilities
+## Accommodations

-If you are a student with learning needs that require special accommodation, contact the Office of Disability Services at (404)894-2563 or http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
-Please also e-mail me as soon as possible in order to set up a time to discuss your learning needs.
-Note that this also applies to any difficulty you may have with the course project.
+I respect the different learning needs of my students, and am committed to ensuring you have the resources you need to succeed in this class.
+If you need religious or disability-related accommodations, if you have emergency medical information you wish to share, if there are other extenuating circumstances, please share this information with me as soon as possible.
+You may speak with me after class or during office hours.
+If needed, contact the Office of Disability Services at (404)894-2563 or http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.